vwellmo57/Engineering_4_Notebook/README.md

 ```
 The only thing I'd like to point out with the code is where you put the image effect function thing.
 I put it after the resolution but before the preview and it worked fine.
 There is a list of the effects in the doc.
+### Lessons(s) Learned
+- Follow the docs, they get you like 90% of the way there
+- Use "git add ." to add multiple files